 How did it get to Champaign?
 Most EAB infestations in the U.S. have been started by people unknowingly moving infested firewood, nursery plants, or sawmill logs.
 The adult beetle also can fly short distances (½ to 1 mile).

 Should I be concerned about EAB?
 Yes.
-There are about 1,800 ash trees in the public right-of-way in Champaign and an estimated 2-3 times more on private properties.
+There are about 1,400 ash trees in the public right-of-way in Champaign and an estimated two to three times more on private properties.

 How do I know if I have an ash tree on the right of way adjacent to my property?
 One source to check tree identification is to view the City trees map.